-Originally written by Susan Gibson, the Dixie Chicks took the coming of age anthem to new heights when they released it in the late '90s.
+Originally written by Susan Gibson, the Texans formerly known as the Dixie Chicks took the coming of age anthem to new heights when they released it in the late '90s.
 What makes "Wide Open Spaces" even more distinctive than being just another cry for young independence is how it comes at it from both sides.
 As much as you want to leave the nest as a child, you want to be just as supportive when you're the parent.

 Key Line: "She said, "It didn't seem like that long ago" when she stood there and let her own folks know she needed wide open spaces."